geoserver/geoserver/doc/en/user/source/gettingstarted/web-admin-quickstart/index.rst

 Logging In
 ----------

 In order to change any server settings or configure data a user must first be authenticated.
 Navigate to the upper right hand corner to log into GeoServer.
 The default username and password is ``admin`` and ``geoserver``.
-These can be changed only by editing the :file:`security/users.properties` file in the :ref:`data_directory`.
+These can be changed by editing the :file:`security/users.properties` file in the :ref:`data_directory`.

 .. figure:: login-page.png
    :align: center

    *Login*

+Once logged in, the status screen changes to show all the available admin functions.

 Server
 ------

-The :guilabel: `Server` section of the web admin provides access to GeoServer environment information.
+The :guilabel:`Server` section provides access to GeoServer environment information.
 It is a combination of diagnostic and configuration tools, and can be particularly useful for debugging.

-The :guilabel:`Server Status` page offers a summary of server configuration parameters and run-time status
+The :guilabel:`Server Status` page shows a summary of server configuration parameters and run-time status.

 .. figure:: ../../webadmin/images/server_status.png
    :align: center

    *Status Page*

-The :guilabel:`Contact Information` section sets the public contact information in the Capabilities document of the WMS server.
+The :guilabel:`Contact Information` page sets the public contact information in the Capabilities document of the WMS server.

 .. figure:: ../../webadmin/images/server_contact.png
    :align: center